JHaller27/astrodb/README.md

 ## Contributing

-If you're thinking about contributing to this project, chances are that I am no longer mainting this project.
+If you're thinking about contributing to this project, chances are that I am no longer maintaining this project.
 It is recommended that you fork this repository on GitHub and maintain your own version.

 Note: If installing or using third-party python modules not already included in `requirements.txt`, export all dependencies to requirements file with `pip freeze > requirements.txt`.
 Do this ONLY if using a venv.